wastelandsurvivalguide/wastelandsurvivalguide.github.io/docs/gameplay.md

 ### [Charisma Affects Reputation](https://www.nexusmods.com/newvegas/mods/84787)

-Makes Charisma a much more useful stat by making it affect how much reputation you earn with factions for various actions.
-High enough Charisma can save you from becoming vilified while low Charisma makes it impossible to become idolized.
+Enhances the impact of Charisma by making it affect the amplitude of reputation gains.
+High charisma can save you from becoming vilified, while low charisma makes it impossible to become idolized.

 #### Installation: